chloerei/active_service/README.md

 ActiveService is a service object framework.

 It is lightweight and fast, almost no performance loss.
-It's test friendly, work well with all test framework like minitest/respec.
+It's testing friendly, works great with all test framework like minitest/respec.

-It add a servcie layer in Rails, you can Rails generator to generate service just like controller and model.
+It also add a servcie layer in Rails, you can use Rails generator to generate service file like controller and model.

 ## Installation